 - If you depend on WiFi to have access to the internet, don’t count on restaurants or cafes as much as in other American cities.
 Do your homework before you venture outside.

 - A great app that I use in cities where it’s available is Citymapper.
 You may save itineraries and look at them offline.
 Google Maps is also a great one.
 If you plan to walk, look for maps that will show the steep streets.
 There are some beautiful steep streets worth the physical effort and the extra time however, there are other streets that are just steep and uninteresting.

 - When it comes to transportation within the city, the Muni; bus and metro system are very reliable.
 The easiest way is to buy a clipper card and top it up with money.
-Uber and Lyft; the ride sharing system works great in San Francisco.
+Uber and Lyft; the ride-hailing apps work great in San Francisco.
 In my experience, they are punctual, fast, reliable and cheaper than meter operated taxis.

 Have a great time in your Northern California adventure and share your travel tips in the comment section.